Updated on 10/15/2020

 What Makes a Fear a Phobia

-Often, this fear causes a person to shape their life to avoid situations they consider “dangerous” to help avoid any type of fear reaction they cannot control.
+Often, phobias cause a person to shape their life to avoid situations they consider “dangerous” and to help avoid any type of fear reaction they cannot control.
 Unfortunately, it is not always possible to avoid your trigger without negatively impacting your quality of life.
 If this is your experience, speaking to a mental health professional is the best first step toward treating the phobia.
 Therapy, particularly exposure therapy and cognitive behavioral therapy, can help you work through your fears.

 Treatment for Thalassophobia

 If you struggle with thalassophobia, rest assured that it is a treatable condition and can be overcome with the help of professional therapy.
-Before receiving support, you may want to consider taking an informal thalassophobia “test” to help gauge the degree of your phobia.
+Before seeking support, you may want to consider taking an informal thalassophobia “test” to help gauge the degree of your phobia.

 Therapy for thalassophobia

 Once you make the decision to seek support for your condition and find a licensed therapist, be prepared to be open about your current lifestyle and any past traumas.
 The more you discuss with your therapist, the easier it will be to help them determine the origin of your phobia and work with you to overcome it.
-The goal of these counseling sessions is to help you better understand how your fear developed, identify its specific triggers, and help you learn to successfully manage the emotional and physical responses when they occur.
+The goal of these counseling sessions is to help you better understand how your fear developed, identify your specific triggers, and help you learn to successfully manage the emotional and physical responses when they occur.

 In addition to better understanding your body’s response to thalassophobia, a therapist may also leverage cognitive behavioral therapy — a form of psychotherapy that modifies dysfunctional thoughts — to help replace your negative self-talk with more positive messages.
 It will help you control your thoughts instead of feeling overwhelmed by them.
 You may be given assignments to visit the ocean while remaining safely onshore to test some common coping mechanisms.

-While there are no precise numbers regarding how many people actually have thalassophobia, there are many who experience a phobia of some kind, making it a common disorder to treat in therapy.
 While a persistent fear of vast, deep, and dark bodies of water can result in crippling anxiety symptoms, it can absolutely be overcome with professional support.
 Participating in therapy, whether it’s in-person or online, you will be one step closer towards overcoming your phobia.